 This is a graduate-level distance-learning course.
 The course discusses the various impacts of information security risks on corporate practices, preparing students for tomorrow’s market as legal counsels or other similar business advising position.
 Specifically, this course is divided into three parts which can be simplified as the what, who, and how of cybersecurity corporate practices as it relates to their legal aspects.
 The what covers the sources of legal obligations and/or concerns for corporations; the who discusses the entities and individuals that are held accountable; and the how articulates the notions reviewed in this course into a specific case study.
 This course will feature prominent guest speakers discussing top of the market technologies and methodologies, while providing real-life examples from their practices.

 Students will have seminar electives from which to choose for their remaining 2 credits.
-For purposes of the LL.M., the seminar will require LL.M. students a scholarly research paper of at least 30-pages.
+For purposes of the LL.M., the seminar will require a scholarly research paper of at least 30-pages.
 Qualifying seminars have to be approved ahead of their offering by the Program Director as consonant with the LL.M.
 Program.